Disclosure

 uTorrent vs. uTorrent Pro

-uTorrent has a free version and multiple paid plans – one of which is uTorrent Pro.
-A lot of users are undecided whether or not they should upgrade to the Pro plan.
+uTorrent has a free version and several paid plans, including uTorrent Pro.
+Many users are unsure if they should upgrade to the Pro plan.

 • No more ads.